Morphology

 Reasoning

-Outside of borrowings and assignable names, encountering a non-sonorant consonant or a word boundary marker means it is the start of a new word; unless it the first letter of a medial consonant pair which cannot be misunderstood for the start of a new word.
-Word boundary markers or spaces prevent words from “merging” into adjacent words.
+Outside of borrowings and assignable names, encountering a non-sonorant consonant or a pause means it is the end of a word; unless it the first letter of a medial consonant pair which cannot be misunderstood for the start of a new word.
+Spaces prevent words starting with a vowel or sonorant to “merge” into the previous words.

 These simple rules prevent any ambiguity of word boundaries, which is called a Self-Segregating Morphology.